-Perfect island destination for fans of UNESCO World Heritage Sites, History and underwater treasures.
+It’s the perfect island destination for fans of UNESCO World Heritage Sites, History, and underwater treasures.

-If I had to find a new nickname for Terceira, I’d call it the “cultural island” — and I don’t mean it in a snobbish way.
-It simply is a way to sum up what the island does best.
-And with the background I just told you about doesn’t it make perfect sense?
-They own it!
+If I had to find a new nickname for Terceira, I’d call it the “cultural island”.
+It sums up what the island does best.

 Top things to do in Terceira island